www-oto-dev/webdev-sdk/framework/python/documentation/services/MeaningsService.md

 ## add

-Add a new value for specified 'key'
+Add a new value for specified 'name'

 - HTTP Method: `PUT`
 - Endpoint: `/meanings/actual/add`